GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/release-notes/1.0/en.md

 ## Only activating/deactivating Gato GraphQL extension plugins will regenerate the service container

-Before, the service container (upon which the GraphQL schema is based) was regenerated whenever any plugin (whether it was related to the Gato GraphQL plugin or not) was activated or deactivated.
+Before, the service container (upon which the GraphQL schema is based) was regenerated whenever any plugin (whether it was related to Gato GraphQL or not) was activated or deactivated.

 Now, only Gato GraphQL extension plugins trigger this process.